Q: How much does it cost to join?

 Q: How do I enroll?

 Q: My organization does not fit the criteria for Wave 3 (Rural Hospitals).
 How do I express interest in later waves?

 A: Subsequent waves will target different hospital cohorts.
 You can express interest in participating in future waves here.

 Q: Who are the program faculty?

 Q: What kind of coaching can I expect?

-A: Spread out among the content calls will be regular coaching calls for participants.
+A: After each of the content calls will be regular community connection calls for participants.
 These sessions provide an opportunity for participants to get questions answered about the application of improvement science to the change ideas shared in content calls.
 Both clinical content faculty and improvement science faculty will be available to help answer questions and troubleshoot challenges teams are facing in their organization’s improvement efforts.
 Additionally, teams will be able to connect with one other and share ideas.
 Each wave also has a listserv where questions and resources can be shared across teams.

 Q: What is the time commitment?
 How often will calls take place?